 Recommendation forms (3)

-Submit three letters of recommendation (at least one recommender must be an IU faculty member, preferably from your major).
+Submit three letters of recommendation (at least one recommender must be an IU faculty member from your major/minor).
 To determine if a person is "faculty," please use IU Address Book.
 It must say 'Faculty' under 'Affiliation.'
 Graduate students are not considered faculty.
 Recommendation letters from family members will not be accepted.
 Letters from friends are only suitable if they attest to the applicants' work ethic or academic ability.
+We encourage students get a recommendation letter from your program advisor/mentor.
 Please find a downloadable recommendation form here.

 Selection and Notification

 The scholarship committee will rate applications based on the following selection criteria:

 - Quality of the applicant’s response to the scholarship essay (250 words maximum)